dima13230/DefConsole/README.md

 ## TODO

 - [ ] Fix error handling for attempts to call non-existent methods in console
+- [ ] Rewrite input_text handling using callbacks to be able to manipulate it more elegantly (and fix the bug with keyboard cursor going to the beginning of input_text after history traversal)
-- [ ] Auto scrolling of console output
+- [*] Auto scrolling of console output
-- [ ] Save story of commands and use up/down arrows to restore them into the input field
+- [*] Save story of commands and use up/down arrows to restore them into the input field

 ## Contributions & Sponsors